Extremal arrangements of points on the sphere for weighted cone-volume functionals: Main results

 \item[(ii)] If $Q\in\mathcal{P}^{{\rm in}}_n$, then $S_{\varphi}^{{\rm in}}(Q)\leq \varphi\left(\overline{F_Q}\right)H_Q$ where $H_Q:=\sum_{j=1}^{N_Q}\dist(i_Q,F_j)$.
 Equality holds if and only if $\varphi$ is affine or $Q$ is equiareal. \end{itemize} If $\varphi$ is replaced by $\psi\in{\rm Conv}_{(0,\infty)}$ in (i) or (ii), then the reverse inequalities hold with the same equality conditions. \end{theorem}

 The regular simplex is a cornerstone of convex and discrete geometry, often arising as the solution to geometric extremal problems.
-For example, among all simplices inscribed in the unit sphere $\mathbb{S}^{n-1}$, the regular one has the largest volume, and the largest surface area.
-We prove a generalization in the following
+For example, among all simplices inscribed in the unit sphere $\mathbb{S}^{n-1}$, the regular one has the greatest volume, and the greatest surface area.
+We prove a generalization in the following corollary.

 \begin{corollary} Let $\varphi\in{\rm Conc}_{(0,\infty)}^{\uparrow}$ and let $T\in\mathcal{I}_n$ be a simplex.
 Then

 Equality holds in each case if and only if $T$ is regular. \end{corollary}

 Inequalities concerning polytopes combinatorially equivalent to the other regular polytopes in $\mathbb{R}^3$, analogous to those in Corollary \ref{mainThm2}, also hold.
 We omit their statements for brevity.